PhilipBAdams/blog/content/post/multi-pq/index.md

 draft: false
 ---

+> **Note**: This approach is not performant in practice.
+      Please don't use this in a production system.
+I've written about it here because I think that it's a cool relaxation of PQ that clarifies some of the tradeoffs that make PQ good.

 ## Background

 Approximate Nearest Neighbors (ANN) Search is a simple problem: given a vector query vector $q$, a set of database vectors $V$, and a metric $d$, find the $v\in V$ that minimize $d(q, v)$.
 The *approximate* part of this problem is that an algorithm is allowed to be wrong, and so in particular doesn't need to test every $v\in V$, allowing for significant improvements in performance through the use of various search structures and compression techniques.